-Residency applicants are independent professionals who will be responsible for their own support and will have full access to the facilities and resources of the Institute.
-Applicants are requested to provide the board with a full description of their proposed project along with the specific time frame requested and a statement of how their stay in Civita will further the Institute's mission.
-Applicants may use our Fellowship Application form as a template for their project proposal.
+Applicants’ project proposals are reviewed by the Civita Institute Board of Directors for merit and appropriateness to the Institute's mission.
+Applicants may but are not required to use our Fellowship Application form as a template for their project proposal.
 Determinations regarding exact dates, length of stay, and accommodations will be made in consultation with the applicant.
-Upon completion of their Residency, Residents are requested to contribute a written summary along with digital images or other materials representative of the applicant's work in Civita for permanent inclusion in the CIVITA INSTITUTE archives.
+Upon completion of their Retreat, participants are requested to contribute a written summary along with digital images or other materials representative of the applicant's work in Civita for permanent inclusion in our archives.

-Accommodations are in autonomous apartments within the CIVITA INSTITUTE compound.
+Accommodations are in autonomous apartments within the Civita Institute compound.
 Each dwelling is suitable for one person or a couple, though it may be possible to accommodate family members and friends by prior arrangement and at additional cost.
 Note that summers can be quite hot and the dwellings are not air-conditioned.

-Residency applicants will have access to a comprehensive library of materials related to Civita and other Italian hill towns, as well as general material on architecture and urbanism.
+Retreat participants will have access to a comprehensive library of materials related to Civita and other Italian hill towns, as well as general material on architecture and urbanism.

 Civita di Bagnoregio is located on a promontory, accessible only by a pedestrian bridge which is 2 km by foot or public minibus from the town of Bagnoregio.
 While some services (restaurants, etc.) are available in Civita, grocery stores, post office, bank, public transportation, and other services are readily available in Bagnoregio.
 It should be noted that there are no handicap accessible facilities available in Civita.